These Homemade Crispy Baked Fish Sticks are a revamped version of a childhood fave with fresh cod and crispy golden panko bread crumbs.

 Who didn’t *love* fish sticks dunked in ketchup as a kid?
 I mean, my breaded seafood of choice was definitely deep-fried scallops with a vat of tartar sauce (I had a refined palette for a six year old), but fish sticks were definitely up there—even above chicken fingers.

-The fact that I grew up to be a pescetarian is a surprise to no one.
+The fact that I spent a few years as a pescetarian is a surprise to no one.

 But as I grew up, it became increasingly obvious that the stuff I once loved from the frozen food section of the supermarket was lacking a certain je ne sais quois; basically, it’s battered mush.
 (And I swear that’s not me being a food snob, because Totino’s® Pizza Rolls FTW.)

-But as far as fish stick go, we can do better.
+But as far as fish sticks go, we can do better.